 About Our Department

-The Department of Obstetrics and Gynecology incorporates four divisions (Gynecology-Oncology, Maternal-Fetal Medicine, Reproductive Endocrinology and Infertility, and Reproductive Research).
+The Department of Obstetrics and Gynecology incorporates five divisions (General Obstetrics and Gynecology, Gynecologic Oncology and Urogynecology, Maternal-Fetal Medicine, Reproductive Endocrinology and Infertility, and Reproductive Research).
 In collaboration with the department Chairman, each Division Chief coordinates the academic, research and clinical responsibilities of their division.

 The Department provides instruction to medical students during their second, third and fourth years of training.
 The second and third year courses are designed to introduce the student to basic physiology and pathophysiology of the female reproductive tract and to provide supervised experiences on the obstetrical ward, labor and delivery suite and the emergency room.
 The fourth year curriculum consists of electives in advanced techniques in women's health care.